shiraji/KotlinConf2017/talk.md

 If you go to youtrack and find the "up-for-grabs" tag, you will find there are sevral types of issues.
 The main types of issues are developing these 3 features.
 Inspection, Intention, and quickfix.

-Beliefly I will explain what you need to do for these three features.
+Briefly I will explain what you need to do for these three features.